justinethier/husk-scheme/docs/Continuations.markdown

 This member contains a closure to capture the state of the program.
 It also includes a continuation 'chain'.
 The current continuation will be executed immediately; if present, execution will then pass to the next continuation.
 If there is no more code to execute, the continuation members may be set to `Nothing` to instruct the evaluator to return its current value.

 ###Helper functions
-The following helper functions are provided as a convenience, but they also serve another purpose.
-By encapsulating how the `Continuation` object is built, they allow us to change the structure of this member with no impact to the evaluator's code.
+The following helper functions are provided as a convenience to package up Haskell functions, but they also serve another purpose.
+By encapsulating how the `Continuation` object is built they allow us to change its type structure with no impact to the evaluator's code - a wonderful aid for refactoring:

-TODO: replace with current code

     -- Make an "empty" continuation that does not contain any code makeNullContinuation :: Env -> LispVal
-    makeNullContinuation env = Continuation env [] (Nil "") Nothing Nothing
+    makeNullContinuation env = Continuation env Nothing Nothing

-    -- Make a continuation that takes a higher-order function (written in Haskell) makeCPS :: Env -> LispVal -> (Env -> LispVal -> LispVal -> Maybe [LispVal]-> IOThrowsError LispVal) -> LispVal makeCPS env cont cps = Continuation env [] cont Nothing (Just cps)
+    -- Make a continuation that takes a higher-order function (written in Haskell) makeCPS :: Env -> LispVal -> (Env -> LispVal -> LispVal -> Maybe [LispVal]-> IOThrowsError LispVal) -> LispVal makeCPS env cont cps = Continuation env (Just (HaskellBody cps Nothing)) (Just cont)

-    -- Make a continuation that stores a higher-order function and arguments to that function makeCPSWArgs :: Env -> LispVal -> (Env -> LispVal -> LispVal -> Maybe [LispVal] -> IOThrowsError LispVal) -> [LispVal] -> LispVal makeCPSWArgs env cont cps args = Continuation env [] cont (Just args) (Just cps)
+    -- Make a continuation that stores a higher-order function and arguments to that function makeCPSWArgs :: Env -> LispVal -> (Env -> LispVal -> LispVal -> Maybe [LispVal] -> IOThrowsError LispVal) -> [LispVal] -> LispVal makeCPSWArgs env cont cps args = Continuation env (Just (HaskellBody cps (Just args))) (Just cont)

 ###Eval helper function
-(The continueEval function is used to pick up execution of the continuation after eval has finished)
+After the evaluation function is finished with an expression, it calls into `continueEval` to pick up execution of the next continuation:

-    {- continueEval is a support function for eval, below.
-     -
-     - Transformed eval section into CPS by calling into this instead of returning from eval.
-     - This function uses the cont argument to determine whether to keep going or to finally
-     - return a result.
-     - -}
     continueEval :: Env -> LispVal -> LispVal -> IOThrowsError LispVal

-    -- Passing a higher-order function as the continuation; just evaluate it.
-This is -- done to enable an 'eval' function to be broken up into multiple sub-functions, -- so that any of the sub-functions can be passed around as a continuation.
-    --
-    -- This perhaps shows cruft as we also pass cBody (scheme code) as a continuation.
-    -- We could probably just use higher-order functions instead, but both are used for -- two different things.
+There are many versions of `continueEval`, depending upon the input pattern.
+We will briefly discuss each one in turn.
+The first one below accepts a higher-order Haskell function, which is just call into it directly:

-    continueEval _ (Continuation cEnv _ cCont funcArgs (Just func)) val = func cEnv cCont val funcArgs
+    continueEval _ (Continuation cEnv (Just (HaskellBody func funcArgs)) (Just cCont)) val = func cEnv cCont val funcArgs

-    -- No higher order function, so:
-    --
-    -- If there is Scheme code to evaluate in the function body, we continue to evaluate it.
-    --
-    -- Otherwise, if all code in the function has been executed, we 'unwind' to an outer -- continuation (if there is one), or we just return the result.
-Yes technically with -- CPS you are supposed to keep calling into functions and never return, but eventually -- when the computation is complete, you have to return something. continueEval _ (Continuation cEnv cBody cCont Nothing Nothing) val = do case cBody of
+We may also receive a list containing Scheme code.
+In this case the function sees how much code is left.
+If the Scheme code is all finished the resultant value is returned; otherwise we keep going:

+    continueEval _ (Continuation cEnv (Just (SchemeBody cBody)) (Just cCont)) val = do case cBody of
             [] -> do
               case cCont of
-                Continuation nEnv _ _ _ _ -> continueEval nEnv cCont val
+                Continuation nEnv _ _ -> continueEval nEnv cCont val
                 _ -> return (val)
-            [lv] -> eval cEnv (Continuation cEnv [] cCont Nothing Nothing) (lv) (lv : lvs) -> eval cEnv (Continuation cEnv lvs cCont Nothing Nothing) (lv) continueEval _ _ _ = throwError $ Default "Internal error in continueEval"
+            [lv] -> eval cEnv (Continuation cEnv (Just (SchemeBody [])) (Just cCont)) (lv) (lv : lvs) -> eval cEnv (Continuation cEnv (Just (SchemeBody lvs)) (Just cCont)) (lv)

+Finally, there are two edge cases where a current continuation may not be present:

+    -- No current continuation, but a next continuation is available; call into it continueEval _ (Continuation cEnv Nothing (Just cCont)) val = continueEval cEnv cCont val

+    -- There is no continuation code, just return value continueEval _ (Continuation _ Nothing Nothing) val = return val

 ###Apply
-Apply is used to execute a Scheme function; it needs to know both how to call a function as well as how to execute a continuation.
+Apply is used to execute a Scheme function; it needs to know both how to call a function as well as how to execute a continuation:

-    -- Call into a Scheme function
     apply :: LispVal -> LispVal -> [LispVal] -> IOThrowsError LispVal

+There are several patterns to consider.
+Let's start with the first, which handles function application of a continuation.
+As of now, husk only supports sending a single argument to a continuation, so there is simple validation for the number of arguments.
+Once that is complete, we simply call into `continueEval`:

-    apply _ c@(Continuation env _ _ _ _) args = do
+    apply _ c@(Continuation env _ _) args = do
       if (toInteger $ length args) /= 1
         then throwError $ NumArgs 1 args
-        else continueEval env c $ head args apply cont (IOFunc func) args = do result <- func args
+        else continueEval env c $ head args

-      case cont of
-        Continuation cEnv _ _ _ _ -> continueEval cEnv cont result
-        _ -> return result
+A primitive function cannot call into a continuation, so we simply call into it directly, obtain a result, and then call into a continuation if present.
+The same code is also used to apply primitive IO functions:

     apply cont (PrimitiveFunc func) args = do result <- liftThrows $ func args
       case cont of
-        Continuation cEnv _ _ _ _ -> continueEval cEnv cont result
+        Continuation cEnv  _ _ -> continueEval cEnv cont result
         _ -> return result

+This case is a bit more interesting; here we execute a Scheme function.

+TODO: explain this in more detail

     apply cont (Func aparams avarargs abody aclosure) args = if num aparams /= num args && avarargs == Nothing then throwError $ NumArgs (num aparams) args